GSA/piv-guides/_devconfig/ssh.md

 #### Log in via SSH

-  1. Insert your **PIV card** into your computer's card reader.
+  1. Insert your **PIV/CAC** into your computer's smartcard reader.

-  2. Use the following command to log into the remote machine.
+  2. Use the following command to log into the remote server:

         ```
 		 	ssh -I /Library/OpenSC/lib/pkcs11/opensc-pkcs11.so <remote-host>
         ```

   3. At the PIV card password prompt, enter your **PIN**.

-You should see remote-host shell prompt.
+  > The **remote-host shell prompt** appears.

-  > **Note:**  The card reader may flash. **Do not** remove the PIV card until the login process has been completed.
+The card reader may flash. **Do not** remove the PIV/CAC until the login process has been completed.{:class="alert"}

 ## How to Configure a UNIX-like Server